Take the lead in closing the achievement gap.

 Literacy is every teacher’s responsibility, and Wilkes University offers a comprehensive program that addresses the knowledge, skills and dispositions necessary for effective literacy instruction and program planning.

 The International Literacy Association (ILA) notes that illiteracy affects not only the daily life of those who experience it, but also society as a whole.
-If you’re passionate about helping others to read, write, listen, understand, and communicate effectively, a master’s degree in literacy can open doors for you and your students.
+If you’re passionate about helping others to read, write, listen, understand, and communicate effectively, a Master of Science in Education with a major in Literacy can open doors for you and your students.

 By combining theory and application, you will learn how to assess, diagnose and teach students to be active listeners, speakers, readers and writers.
 In addition, you will leave the program with the most current research-based tools necessary to facilitate literacy initiatives in your own school district.